oskaritimperi/ruuvitag-upload/README.md

 where ALIAS will either be the address of the sensor, or an alias that you can define.

+Parts of the program are inspired by and some parts are copied from [ruuvitag-listener](https://github.com/lautis/ruuvitag-listener).

 ## USAGE

     ruuvitag-upload [--url=URL] <sensor>...